 Go do something fun this summer.
 Be Gung-Ho!

-who kindly provided me with tickets to experience this fun event.
+I was kindly gifted two tickets to experience and review this fun event.

 Would you like to do it & why?